 Teachers ensure also that lots of opportunities are given to children for writing in other curriculum areas such as history, geography and science.

-Maths at Astmoor is taught in Years 1 - 6 using a Singapore style approach called 'Maths No Problem'.
+Maths at Astmoor is taught from Foundation Stage to Year 6 using a Singapore style approach called 'Maths No Problem'.
 This approach allows children to build knowledge and skills over time by revisiting concepts in a carefully designed way.
-Daily lessons focus on an achor task which is explored in detail at the start of the lesson.
+Daily lessons focus on an anchor task which is explored in detail at the start of the lesson.
 Children record their thinking and learning in their journals and practice their skills in workbooks specifically designed for each year group.
 We also have a daily focus on maths fluency skills in all classes to ensure that children are continually developing this aspect of their maths.